 In Schedule File Collection, define the following:

-Note The timestamp at the start of the source file name indicates the the period of the minute, hourly or daily data.
+Note: The timestamp at the start of the source file name indicates the period of the minute, hourly or daily data.
 Each row in a file will increase incrementally, either by the intraday or daily interval chosen.

-- An Ignore files older than time span.
+- Set the Ignore files older than time span.

 - Set the Lagging Files Policy number of intervals to wait for lagging files.

 Note: The system behavior, in general, is to keep the data ordered, and create as minimal gaps as possible.
 Therefore, the heuristics are the following: